stonehearth/startermod_locale/README.md

-Here, the string that needs to be translated is "chasing [name(data.target)]" Note, do not translate the "[name(data.target)]" portion as this is a special string replacement.
+Here, the string that needs to be translated is "chasing [name(data.target)]" Note, DO NOT translate the "[name(data.target)]" portion as this is a special string replacement.
 The name of the target will replace "[name(data.target)]" in the game.
+The replacement is character sensitive, so do not change whether the string is upper or lower case, and do not replace any of the string with a different key.
+It is best to copy and past the special portion into your translated text.
 You can move "[name(data.target)]" around to different locations within the string.

 The japanese translated file might show something like this: